 You can learn more about the center directors here.

-Beginning with 2018-2019, Sweet Briar is implementing a 3-12-12-3-week academic calendar that incorporates short terms dedicated to experiential learning opportunities such as research, internships and study abroad.
+Sweet Briar has a unique 3-12-12-3-week academic calendar that incorporates short terms dedicated to experiential learning opportunities such as research, internships and study abroad.
 Every undergraduate student will be eligible for up to $2,000 to fund these experiences.
 Summer courses will be added to allow students opportunities to complete a bachelor’s degree in three years.
 Additionally, the three-week short terms may be used for intensive courses taught by guest instructors who bring practical lessons from their everyday jobs.
 Such guests may be policy-makers and legislators, working artists from the VCCA, or accomplished alumnae.
 These are opportunities for lifelong connections and mentorships.